 The Journals Division has been an important part of the press since its inception and has built a solid reputation for excellence in copyediting, typesetting, journal management, and support for our partner journal editors, editorial boards, and associations.
 The Journals Division is dedicated to innovation in publishing and the sustainability of scholarly journals.
 We work hand-in-hand with editors and associations to assist publications in achieving their goals in the most efficient and cost effective manner, resulting in major strides forward in areas such as online peer review systems and online advance publishing.

 In 2008, University of Toronto Press acquired the publishing lists in anthropology, history, politics, and sociology from Broadview Press.
-At the same time, some Broadview editorial, sales and marketing, and management staff moved to UTP to create the dynamic new Higher Education Division.
-The division has since grown significantly but in its focus on publishing course books in the humanities and social sciences it continues to complement the Scholarly Publishing Division.
+At the same time, some Broadview editorial, sales and marketing, and management staff moved to UTP to create a dynamic new team focused on higher education publishing.

 In partnership with the University of Toronto’s Rotman School of Management, University of Toronto Press launched Rotman-UTP Publishing in 2008.
 This imprint is an outlet for disseminating the latest in business thinking with implications for practice.
 Books from Rotman-UTP Publishing target a broad audience of business people, opinion makers, and general readers with an interest in business, management, and economic issues.